McCraith Scholarship in Fine Art

 - be an Australian or New Zealand citizen, Australian permanent resident or a permanent humanitarian visa holder

-- be enrolled full-time in the standard semester 1 and 2 in the Bachelor of Arts (Fine Art) (BP201) at RMIT in 2019 with a preference for object based practice
+- be enrolled full-time in the standard semester 1 and 2 in the Bachelor of Arts (Fine Art) (BP201) at RMIT in 2021 with a preference for work object based practice

 - have at least one year of full-time study left to complete

 - be able to demonstrate financial disadvantage such as:

 - receiving a Government tested low income benefit or having a Centrelink Health Care Card

 - be able to demonstrate educational disadvantage such as:

 - having a long term medical condition or disability which impacts your study

 - have previously/are currently living in foster/kinship care or are a ward of the state

 - experiencing difficult family/social circumstances

 - have/will be relocating from interstate or rural/regional Victoria to study at RMIT